Biotricsx/LRLRelativity/README.md

 1. This patcher modifies the GameAssembly.dll game file (a backup is also created).
 Till a more robust mod (which doesnt change the game files) is created, this can work well.
 If you are not comfortable with that, skip this.
 2. DO NOT use this patch for your first experience of the game and only use it if you really dislike the time passage.
 Because this will change the player experience.
 The game design (and content) is probably optimized for 55.0 real world seconds in one game hour.
-3. This patch only works with the 1.0.4 version.
-Basically I am checking if the dll file is same or not.
-If the file changes in the future(or you use it on something else), this patch will deliberately not execute.
-I may update it for newer versions whenever they release...but cannot promise that.
-4. If your game is installed in a restricted folder (which requires run as administrator), I request you move the game install to another steam folder...otherwise it may fail to create the backup dll file.
+3. If your game is installed in a restricted folder (which requires run as administrator), I request you move the game install to another steam folder...otherwise it may fail to create the backup dll file.
 I don't recommend running the patcher as administrator just to be safe.
-5. If the devs tell me to remove this patch (for whatever reason), I will remove it.
+4. If the devs tell me to remove this patch (for whatever reason), I will remove it.
 DONT ask me for the removed patch in those cases.

 Thanks